tomeshnet/toronto-community-network-docs/src/network/exit-node.md

 ## L2TP tunnels

-Layer 2 tunneling protocol files are used to allow gateways to connect over the internet to the exit node.
+Layer 2 tunneling protocol files is used to allow gateways to connect over the internet to the exit node.

 Server side scripts that support DDNS can be found in the [toronto-community-network](https://github.com/tomeshnet/toronto-community-network/tree/master/network/scripts/l2tp-tunnel-endpoint) repository.